 • Basic Details The building was designed between 1971 and 1976 by Lionel Brett, Harry Teggin and David Taylor.
 It was officially opened by Admiral of the Fleet Earl Mountbatten of Burma on 15 November 1976.
 The Civic Offices were designed to accommodate 1,500 council staff and complete the post-war reconstruction of Guildhall Square.

 Architectural Style The building was designed in the International style, built in glass and steel.
-It faces two sides of the Guildhall Square, with its glass walls designed to reflect the Guildhall, and an additional wing stretching out behind.
+It faces two sides of the Guildhall Square, with its glass walls designed to reflect the Guildhall.

-Construction and Materials The six-storey offices were clad in bronze metal-framed glass arranged in bays, with contrasting white ceramic mosaic, which was made in Japan and fixed by Italian craftsmen.
+Construction and Materials The six-storey offices were clad in bronze metal-framed glass, with contrasting white ceramic mosaic; made in Japan and fixed by Italian craftsmen.

-Design Issues Its design, which involved extensive use of glass led to issues with it ebing too hot in summer and too cold in winter.
-In July 2022, the council decided that the building was no longer fit-for-purpose.
+Design Issues Its design, which involved extensive use of glass led to issues with it being too hot in summer and too cold in winter.
+In July 2022, the council decided that the building was pat its sell-by-date

-Heritage Status In November 2024 Historic England issued a Certificate of Immunity from Listing, guaranteeing that the building would not be statutorily listed within the next five years so it is likely to be demolished.
+Heritage Status In November 2024 Historic England issued a Certificate of Immunity from Listing, meaning that the building would not be listed within the next five years.
+It is likely to be demolished.

 • Basic Details The building was designed by the Property Services Agency and opened in 1982.
 It was built at a cost of £7 million.